 Health Care Administration

 The health care administration major prepares students for professional administration positions in all areas of health care and health care services.
 Positions in health care facilities may include physicians' offices and practices, chiropractic clinics, hospital administration, rehabilitation and long-term care facilities.
 The demand for health care professionals and administrators is expected to grow for the foreseeable future.
-The coursework required for this major provides the students with a well-rounded background in business with a concentration in health services issues including regulation, law, compliance, informatics, and financial issues. health care administration majors are required to complete an internship or practicum experience.
-A long-term care internship and two gerontology courses are available for those students pursuing a long-term care license.
+The coursework required for this major provides the students with a well-rounded background in business with a concentration in health services issues including regulation, law, compliance, informatics, and financial issues.
+Health care administration majors are required to complete an internship or practicum experience.
+Students interested in long term care licensure in the State of Iowa should inform their advisor to receive guidance on specific requirements.

 HS 200 Organization of Health Care Services: 3 semester hours